-Even though less than 1% of tax returns get audited, you want to make sure your business falls within that other 99%.
+Less than 1% of tax returns get audited.
+However, you want to make sure your business falls within the other 99%.

 Filing business taxes are typically more complicated than individual returns.
 That's because there are so many variables involved in the return process.

 If you have employees who travel for business, you might be considering per diem allowances.

 Per diems, don't include your transportation to and from locations.
 As a business owner, you can make those travel arrangements for your employees.
 You can also let them book their travel and reimburse them later.

 An employer can choose to use either method when they reimburse their employees' travel expenses.
 You can provide employees with per diem upfront, or you can reimburse your employees when they return.
 Upfront payment might come in the form of a company credit card or cash.

 Here are some of the items that the IRS deems eligible for per diems:

 - Laundry (including dry cleaning and pressing clothes)

 - Fees and tips for service providers (like food servers and baggage handlers)